 Ready to take flight?
-The annual Macy’s Balloon Inflation Celebration soars on Thanksgiving Eve at the grounds of the American Museum of Natural History.
-Here you can see the balloons take shape before the famous parade.
-It’s truly a magical sight to watch these balloons take shape before flight.
+The Macy’s Balloon Inflation Celebration takes place on Thanksgiving Eve outside the American Museum of Natural History — giving you a chance to see the giant parade balloons up close as they slowly inflate.
+It’s truly incredible to watch your favorite characters grow from flat fabric to sky-high stars of the parade.
 The one downfall – the crowds can be as big as the balloons themselves!
 Here’s our insider tips on how to enjoy the Macy’s Thanksgiving Day Parade Balloon Inflation Celebration with Kids.

 Macy’s Thanksgiving Day Parade Balloon Inflation Celebration